Racist Assault At A Child's Birthday Party Yields Long Prison Terms In Georgia

 "I forgive you.
 I forgive all of you," she said, as Torres and Norton sat weeping.
 "I don't have any hate in my heart.
 Life is too short for that."

-The stiff punishment is being both celebrated and questioned, in a debate that touches on both free speech and the nature of terrorism.
+The stiff punishment is being both celebrated and questioned, in a debate that touches on free speech and the nature of terrorism.

 Some of those points are summed up in two top-rated responses to the district attorney's Facebook posting that announced the punishment.